 The issue of conflict minerals in our supply chain is an issue we have been dealing with for a long time.
-This is a significant social risk in supply chains, especially in the metal industry.
-In our company, the purchase of tungsten as a conflict mineral is affected.
+Especially in the procurement of raw materials this is a significant risk in supply chains.
+In our company, the purchase of tungsten and cobalt as conflict minerals are affected.
 The mining of these minerals can lead to risks of, for example, human rights violations, corruption and money laundering, or contribute to the financing of armed forces.
 In order to ensure that these risks do not occur, we only source our raw materials from suppliers who guarantee extraction without these risks.
 Therefore, we have written confirmation from all suppliers that all raw materials are free of conflict minerals, comply with OECD guidelines and comply with the requirements of Article 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.